The Magician (French TV series): Production

 The series producer, Marc du Pontavice, president of the then-Gaumont Multimédia, grew up with comic books in his childhood, one of which was the Mandrake the Magician comics, whose stories revolved around magic.
 For years, du Pontavice harbored the desire to base a show on magic, and coupled with the studio's desire to invent an original action/adventure series that emulated the tradition of American comics from the 1940s, it became a springboard for the creation of the show.

-In October 1995, at MIPCOM, Marc decided to bring his vision of the series to life and spoke with Marie-Line Petrequin, the vice president of animation at the German television channel ProSieben.
+In October 1995, at MIPCOM, du Pontavice decided to bring his vision of the series to life and spoke with Marie-Line Petrequin, the vice president of animation at the German television channel ProSieben.
 Petrequin liked the idea from the start, but the problem of violence was increasing in Germany, and this was a series more about thinking than about very harsh actions, but she was sure they were interested in the show.
 Marc also initiated a meeting with Bertrand Mosca, then head of programming at France 3, where he was very enthusiastic about the simple idea of creating a superhero main character with magic as its theme.
 At the time, the show was just an idea.

 Florian Ferrier created the characters and designed the protagonist Ace Cooper, along with a troop of helpers.
 Savin Yeatman and Gilles Adrien developed the complete bible that served as the basis for the series, which they completed in June 1996.
-Around the same time, some scripts and synopses were ready to be released, where, in Marc du Pontavice's words, "they practically had the series."
+Around the same time, some scripts and synopses were ready to be released, where, in du Pontavice's words, "they practically had the series."

 In the summer of 1996, Gaumont invited France 3 to review everything that had been developed up to that point.
 The channel gave the studio some feedback, including comments on the vision for the main character Ace, which was very close to the tradition of Marvel Comics, full of muscular characters.
 They wanted to make him less muscular, to make him more elegant and classy.
-In August 1996, Marc invited Petrequin from ProSieben, which had partnered with Gaumont on all the series the studio had produced since 1994, to his office in Paris, where the two companies signed an agreement within 48 hours.
+In August 1996, du Pontavice invited Petrequin from ProSieben, which had partnered with Gaumont on all the series the studio had produced since 1994, to his office in Paris, where the two companies signed an agreement within 48 hours.
 According to Petrequin, at that time, ProSieben had much more animation than it does now, so there were many vacancies to fill.
 From the beginning, the channel's main concerns had to do with the representation of women in the program.
 At each stage, Gaumont asked ProSieben for feedback, where, according to them, they always asked for more active women in the series, where the dialogue [of the girls] was very superficial, they were reacting, and in a very traditional way, they were not proactive, and they were not making independent decisions.
 At the time, there were no series on the market with young girls in central roles, which ended up changing.